Frequently Asked Questions

 IS NEW ROOTS RIGHT FOR MY STUDENT?

-Each charter school has a unique mission and vision.
 To make the best decision for your student, we encourage you to explore your options and select the school that best meets your student’s unique learning style.

 HOW IS NEW ROOTS UNIQUE AMONG SCHOOLS?

 Our core curriculum is designed around essential questions and themes so that, at any given time, the topics studied in different courses are related to each other.
 Courses are inquiry-oriented and focused on critical thinking.
 We are a small public school that provides personalized accountability to all students.
 Students work closely with faculty members who supervise their academic progress and engagement.
+The results are clear in student satisfaction and our high scores on Regents and SAT exams.

-We’re part of an innovative initiative across the country connecting school lunch programs & hands on learning with local farms.
-Understanding the impact of healthy nutrition on a student’s ability to think creatively and contribute powerfully at school is an important part of the New Roots experience.
-Our Farm to School meal team strives to serve a variety of local whole foods daily.
-We do not use processed, packaged, or pre-made foods, and are committed to keeping sugar, additives, and preservatives out of our food.
+Our Farm to School team strives to serve a variety of local whole foods daily.
+We do not use processed, packaged, or pre-made foods, and are committed to keeping excess sugar, additives, and preservatives out of our food.

 DO STUDENTS HAVE COMMUNITY SERVICE OPPORTUNITIES AT NEW ROOTS?

+Yes!
 Students contribute to the community through service learning projects, where they apply their learning to projects outside of the classroom.
 Students use an extended campus that includes our main building, TC3’s downtown campus, area farms, businesses, organizations, and natural areas.

 WHAT IS THE VALUE OF ATTENDING A SMALL SCHOOL?